lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 To be clear, I **love** SQL.
 There's nothing better in the scenario "I got this data question, give me the answer?".
 I apply this principle to code too.
 Meaning, no-orm for me.
-So I'm not trying to bash SQL here, there's nothing wrong with it.
+So I'm really not trying to bash SQL here, there's nothing wrong with it.
 I'm saying they're called data _pipe_-lines so a "pipe-oriented" (my term) language fits the problem better.

 ### Naming is hard